Press split on presidential race, pessimistic on declaration

 The writer continues: "There are millions who are afraid of the Muslim Brotherhood and likewise of Shafiq, but we must leave behind the republic of fear that we lived in under Mubarak for 30 years".
 "We must not assume that there is someone who is able to turn back the clock once again!"

 An editorial in Al-Jumhuriyah has a piece of advice for the new president: "Don't isolate yourself from the people."
-"Egypt," it said, "is in need of a president, regardless of the outcome that will be clear in the coming hours, who will open a new chapter in relations between leaders of the country and all political powers representing with truth the aspirations and sufferings of the people."'Everyone's a loser'
+"Egypt," it said, "is in need of a president, regardless of the outcome that will be clear in the coming hours, who will open a new chapter in relations between leaders of the country and all political powers representing with truth the aspirations and sufferings of the people."

 The Scaf's constitutional declaration - which effectively gives it legislative powers, control over the budget and over who writes the permanent constitution which will decide what competencies are given to the new president - also attracts plenty of comment.